DataDog/datadog-agent/docs/dev/agent_dev_env.md

 On Windows, install Python 2.7 and/or 3.9 via the [official installer](https://www.python.org/downloads/).

 #### Additional Windows Tools
-You will also need the Visual Studio for [Visual Studio for Python installer](http://aka.ms/vcpython27)
+You will also need the [Visual Studio for Python installer](https://visualstudio.microsoft.com/fr/vs/features/python/).

 Download the [gcc toolchain](http://win-builds.org/).
 - From the graphical package manager, select and install the needed libraries, leave the default (select all) if you're unsure.